 The Vizsla is a medium-sized, shorthaired dog with a long coat that sheds little to no fur.
 It has a low-set tail that can hold up or drop between the hocks when it’s relaxed or chasing something.
 The Vizsla’s ears are large and floppy, which makes them great at hearing even the faintest rustle in the brush while on the hunt.

-The Vizsla is an active dog that needs lots of exercise every day in order to keep his body healthy and robust; however, he doesn’t require as much as some other breeds might because he has so much energy built up inside himself!
+The Vizsla is an active dog that needs lots of exercise every day to keep his body healthy and robust; however, he doesn’t require as much as some other breeds might because he has so much energy built up inside himself!
 This breed can jump high fences easily, so make sure you have your fence securely locked if you have one around your property line; otherwise, he may find himself outside without permission!

 Size and Weight of Vizsla GSP Mix